Starting a New Student Organization

 The period of provisional status will last for up to six weeks, beginning with the date of the filing of the Statement of Intent, and excluding any recess periods.
 During this time, the group will prepare a constitution in accordance with Constitution Guidelines.
 Upon completion of the constitution, as ratified by the organization’s membership, the organization must complete the Organization Registration process via BluSync by completing the BluSync organization profile.
-If any assistance is needed, please inquire with the Campus Affairs Commission.
+If any assistance is needed, please inquire with the Campus Affairs Commission of the Student Senate.

 Any organization violating its provisional status will have it revoked for a period of four weeks, therefore losing the right to reserve rooms, set up tables in Davies Center, and use bulletin board space to display posters.
 The decision to revoke status will be made by the Campus Affairs Commission of the Student Senate.
 The decision of the Campus Affairs Commission may be appealed to the entire Student Senate.

-No Statement of Intent will be accepted from, or provisional status granted to, any group prior to the beginning of any academic year, or later than six (6) weeks prior to the first examination date of any spring semester.
+No Statement of Intent will be accepted from, or provisional status granted to, any group prior to the beginning of any academic year.

 Upon being granted provisional status, the proposed organization will be assigned a mail slot in the Student Organizations and Leadership Center, Davies Center 220.
 Each organization is expected to check this mailbox weekly for receipt of communications.
-Organizations are also encouraged to utilize these mail slots as vehicle for inter-organizational communication.
+Organizations are also encouraged to utilize the mail slots as well as their BluSync portal as a vehicle for inter-organizational communication.

-In compliance with University regulations regarding student organizations, each campus organization must attend a mandatory workshop and renew their organization within six (6) weeks of the start of each fall semester.
-Organizations must also renew their organization any time there is a change of officers.
+In compliance with University regulations regarding student organizations, two executive board members from each organization must attend a mandatory conference (Kaleidoscope) and renew their organizations' BluSync profile information no later than October 31st of each fall semester.
+Organizations must also update their organizations' BluSync profile information any time there is a change of officers or advisors.
 The organization renewal process must be completed via BluSync.

-Organizations that fail to renew their organization registration within six (6) weeks of the start of the fall semester will be made inactive.
-Inactive organizations lose all rights and privileges of an organization including, but not limited to: the right to reserve rooms; set up tables in the Davies Center; use bulletin board space to display posters; use mailboxes, lockers, filing cabinets, or supplies in the Student Organizations and Leadership Center or Workshop; and use of the organization portal in BluSync.
+Organizations that fail to renew their organization registration by the October 31st deadline will automatically be placed on inactive status.
+Inactive organizations lose all rights and privileges of an organization including, but not limited to: The right to reserve rooms; apply for student segregated fee funding; set up tables in the Davies Center; use bulletin board or digital monitor space to display information; use mailboxes, lockers, or supplies in the Student Organizations and Leadership Center or Workshop; and use of the organization portal in BluSync.